jamiedidthis/quartz/content/notes/glimmering.md

 The opposite of a trigger. *A little glimmering of affirmation.*

-Source: IG, @tialevings and others
+First encountered on IG, @tialevings and others